ansys/pypim/doc/source/integration.rst

 Condition for PyPIM usage
 =========================

-The condition for using PyPIM transparently is that the user must be able to launch the product in an environment configured with PyPIM without specifying launch information.
+The condition for using PyPIM transparently is that you must be able to launch the product in an environment configured with PyPIM without specifying launch information.
 In other words, PyPIM must be the default startup method in an environment that is configured with PyPIM.

-To integrate PyPIM correctly, you should use either a generic method such as ``launch_my_product()`` or a constructor that usually starts a local process.
+To integrate PyPIM correctly, you should use either a generic method such as the ``launch_my_product()`` method or a constructor that usually starts a local process.

-For example, with PyMAPDL in an environment configured with PyPIM, the following code uses PyPIM:
+For example, with PyMAPDL in an environment configured with PyPIM, this code uses PyPIM:

 .. code:: python